json-e/json-e/CONTRIBUTING.md

 The documentation uses [mdBook](https://rust-lang.github.io/mdBook/), with source files in `docs/`.
 For the most part, it's fine to modify documentation without running `mdbook`, following the examples elsewhere in the file.

-To run `mdbook build` or `mdbook server`, you will need to build the JS dependencies of the playground application:
+To use the playground, you will need to roll up the browser-compatible version of JSON-e:

 ```
-cd docs/deps
+cd js
 yarn
-./node_modules/.bin/webpack-cli --mode production
+yarn rollup
 ```

 # Changelog